virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 In the **GitHub Pages**, go to the **Branch** section, and change the selection from `None` to `gh-pages/root`.

-Once the branch has been selected, in a manner of minutes a custom URL will be provided at the top: **"Your site is live at [https://...](https://open-energy-transition.github.io/data-science-for-esm/)"**
+Once the branch has been selected, a URL will be provided (please give it a moment) at the top: **"Your site is live at [https://...](https://open-energy-transition.github.io/data-science-for-esm/)"**

 <center>
 <figure>